How to build your own ASP-based system?!: Meta programming

 \section{Meta programming}

-Meta programming is a technique in which computer programs treat other programs as data. \footnote{Paraphrasing \url{https://en.wikipedia.org/wiki/metaprogramming}} Although this includes traditional compilers and interpreters, it has always played a prominent role in AI languages, such as Lisp or Prolog, since their syntactic proximity of program and data offers an easy way of self-modification.
+Meta programming is a technique in which computer programs treat other programs as data \cite{enwiki:1001427050}.
+Although this includes traditional compilers and interpreters, it has always played a prominent role in AI languages, such as Lisp or Prolog, since their syntactic proximity of program and data offers an easy way of self-modification.
 For instance in Prolog, meta programs allow for manipulating the execution of logic programs and constitute an easy way to extend programs with debugging information.
 Moreover, special-purpose predicates enable the conversion of data into new program parts during run-time.

-Similarly, meta programming can be used in ASP to change the semantics of language constructs and/or implement new languages.
-Examples include reasoning about action and change~\parencite{bargel00a,sobanamc03a,digelurosc18a}, debugging~\parencite{gepuscto08a}, preferences~\parencite{gelson97a,descto02a,eifalepf03a} and optimization~\parencite{gekasc11b}, as well as guess-and-check programming~\parencite{eitpol06a}.
+Similarly, meta programming can be used in ASP to change the semantics of language constructs and/or implement new ones.
+Examples include reasoning about action and change~\cite{bargel00a,sobanamc03a,digelurosc18a}, debugging~\cite{gepuscto08a}, preferences~\cite{gelson97a,descto02a,eifalepf03a} and optimization~\cite{gekasc11b}, as well as guess-and-check programming~\cite{eitpol06a}.
 The latter is of particular interest to us since we detail its implementation below with meta programming as well as through application interfaces in Section~\ref{sec:gnt}.

 A common difficulty of such approaches is the conversion of programs into data, or in terms of ASP, the transformation of (non-ground) logic programs into sets of facts.
-Either a dedicated parser is built or a user is expected to put down a program in terms of a prescribed fact format.
-As a result, the resulting systems are mostly propositional and only offer a limited set of language constructs.
+Either a dedicated parser is built or a user is expected to write a program in terms of a prescribed fact format.
+Consequently, the resulting systems are mostly propositional and only offer a limited set of language constructs.
 This is because they cannot draw upon the infrastructure of an ASP system for parsing and grounding.

-This issue is addressed in \clingo, or better its grounder \gringo, by means of a fact-based representation of the grounded logic program.
-This enables quite sophisticated meta programming that may draw on the full-featured non-ground input language of \clingo, a highly effective grounding procedure, and ultimately a factual representation reflecting all features of the input language.
+This issue is addressed in \clingo, or more precisely its grounder \gringo, by means of a fact-based representation of the grounded logic program.
+This enables sophisticated meta programming that may draw on the full-featured non-ground input language of \clingo, a highly effective grounding procedure, and ultimately a factual representation reflecting all features of the input language.
 The remainder of this section provides an introduction to meta programming with \clingo.
 The extension of logic programs during run-time is explained in the subsequent sections.